 module load intel/oneAPI/2021.1.1

-• Then, navigate into the extracted folder and run the configuration script, making sure to apply any flags (like --with-scalapack below):
+- Then, navigate into the extracted folder and run the configuration script, making sure to apply any flags (like

 ./configure --enable-parallel --with-scalapack --with-hdf5=yes

-• Note that above, ./configure is the only command really necessary.
-Please see the official User Guide for more information on flags.
+./configureis the only command really necessary.
+Please see the official User Guide for more information on flags. - Once configured, run:

 make all